 Kinnear E, Lambert L, McDonald JU, et al., 2017, Airway T cells protect against RSV infection in the absence of antibody., Mucosal Immunol

 This corrects the article DOI: 10.1038/mi.2017.46.

 McDonald JU, Zhong Z, Groves HT, et al., 2017, Inflammatory responses to influenza vaccination at the extremes of age, IMMUNOLOGY, Vol: 151, Pages: 451-463, ISSN: 0019-2805

-de Silva TI, Gould V, Mohammed NI, et al., 2017, Comparison of mucosal lining fluid sampling methods and influenza-specific IgA detection assays for use in human studies of influenza immunity., J Immunol Methods, ISSN: 0022-1759
+de Silva TI, Gould V, Mohammed NI, et al., 2017, Comparison of mucosal lining fluid sampling methods and influenza-specific IgA detection assays for use in human studies of influenza immunity, JOURNAL OF IMMUNOLOGICAL METHODS, Vol: 449, Pages: 1-6, ISSN: 0022-1759

 Badamchi-Zadeh A, McKay PF, Korber BT, et al., 2016, A Multi-Component Prime-Boost Vaccination Regimen with a Consensus MOMP Antigen Enghances Chlamydia trachomatis Clearance, FRONTIERS IN IMMUNOLOGY, Vol: 7, ISSN: 1664-3224

 Gill SK, Hui K, Farne H, et al., 2016, Increased airway glucose increases airway bacterial load in hyperglycaemia, Scientific Reports, Vol: 6, ISSN: 2045-2322